 In spring 2021, MacPherson hired 21 temporary positions to help support the increased remote teaching needs, and many of these supports will be extended until spring 2022.
 This continuation will ensure instructors and faculty continue to have support as they prepare courses for hybrid and flexible teaching environments.

-As fall will continue to be a transitional period, MacPherson has resources in place to support remote teaching options and information to enhance your home recording and virtual classroom setup.
+MacPherson has resources in place to support remote teaching options and information to enhance your home recording and virtual classroom setup.

 Click here for McMaster’s MS 365 hub and here for the new Discover and Learn MS 365 and Zoom website (users must be logged with their McMaster email and password for access to the Discover and Learn site).